aedthuill/transport_app/README.md

 # transport_app

-Rewriting old project.
+Rewritten old project.
 Nothing special, I think, just the old logic in the new perfomance with some new features like adding items in favourite, options for language changing and some perks for visually impared person.
 Plus, it supports to switch theme from light to dark mode.

 ## Getting Started